Five people die in Kyrgyzstan from coronavirus in the last 24 hours

 Five people have died from coronavirus in the last 24 hours.
 The Republican Emergency Response Center reported.

-One patient died in Osh city, three — in Osh region and one — in Talas region.
+One patient died in Bishkek, two — in Osh region and two — in Batken region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.